 7. Buffer: 0 – 1.5 Million Monthly Blog Readers

 Buffer is a popular social media scheduling app that has been around for several years.
-The software company started its blog in January 2011 with zero readers and reached a million monthly readers in March 2015 and crossed 1.5 million monthly sessions in May 2017.
+The software started its blog in January 2011 with zero readers and reached a million monthly readers in March 2015 and crossed 1.5 million monthly sessions in May 2017.

-Reaching a million monthly readers for a SaaS company is indeed a great achievement that’s inspiring for other SaaS vendors.
+Reaching a million monthly readers for a SaaS is indeed a great achievement that’s inspiring for other SaaS vendors.
 Buffer focused on 3-step blog growth system:

 Audience: Understand your audience and figure out what type of content they prefer reading.
 This calls for intensive keyword research and planning.

 Cadence: Buffer realized the need for editorial cadence in early 2017 and since then they have focused on publishing consistently and planning ahead.
 They use Trello to keep communication at a single place which helps create content ahead of time.

 Promotion: Perhaps the most important step in the process.
 Buffer uses 4 types of blog promotion strategies: Repurpose blog posts, engage with subscribers by sending awesome newsletters regularly, focus on long-term traffic by targeting popular keywords, and creating catchy headlines.

 This simple 3-step system helped Buffer reach 1.5 million monthly blog readers.
 Inspiring, right?

 are the major learning outcomes of this SaaS marketing tactic example:

 - Set goals and stick with them.
 It took Buffer almost 6 years to reach its goal of 1.5 million monthly readers.